zitroaen/ESPVolumeControl/README.md

 I already have a first working version that I will improve in the next few days so I can publish it here.

+Features
+---
+- Control Volume of speakers with rotary encoder (Or any dimmer Item in OpenHAB2)

+What's next?
+---
+- Next/Previous Buttons
+- Play/Pause Button
+- maybe a Mute Button
+- OLED-display to display artist and track info
+- Configuration website so settings don't have to be hard coded to the device